datopian/playbook/scqh/README.md

 **Example hypothesis:** we will develop and launch within the next 18 months a new enamel bath targeted at the high-end market

-### Process for Doing an SCQH

-* An SCQH does two things: provides clarity on the problem (and solution) and aligns the group on that.
-  * The SCQH is an important group alignment process.
-* Situation should be “facts” as much as possible.
-Complication is where opinion comes in.
-* An SCQH is best created in a small group of people, say maximum 7-8 (but you can do more) and then shared outwards.
-* Allow at least 2h to create an SCQH.
-  * It will be faster the smaller the group and the more experience people have with the process.

 ## Examples

 ### Example 1: Butcher

-**Situation:** we’re a small family butchers in a medium-sized UK market town and we've lost so many customers (and with them, revenue) over the past few years that we've been considering bankruptcy for a while.
+**Situation:** we’re a small family butchers in a medium-sized UK market town and we've lost so many customers (and with them, revenue) over the past few years that we've been considering closing down.

 **Complication:** a major supermarket chain has just announced it is going to build a new store (complete with a butchers counter) on the outskirts of town.

-**Question:** how can we make as much profit as possible with the stock we have left before jumping ship?
+**Question:** should we keep going and if not what's the best way to close down and make best use of our remaining assets?

 **Hypothesis:** we will sell our 150-year old sausage recipe (our bestseller) to a new local farm shop and organise local press coverage, in which we will also mention that our last stock items will be selling at a discount on Saturday.

 ### Example 2: iMed

 This is a real-life SCQH for [iMed](https://imedproject.org/).
+Note that this SCQH took a group of 4 people around 2 days to produce with another 2 days spent on the issue and hypothesis tree.

 **Situation:** Medicines are expensive to research and cheap to make and millions of people need them; meanwhile funding mechanisms are not directly linked to health impact, profits are based on prices, and the existence of monopoly patents supports prices well above the cost of manufacture.